Releans/angular-client-sdk/README.md

 ```

 ### 6. Include SDK references in HTML file
-Import the reference to the generated SDK files inside your html file like:
+Import the reference to the Releans SDK files inside your html file like:
 ```html
 <head>
     ...